abhinavsohani/mezzanine-sirtrevor/README.rst

 Limitation
 ------------
 "sirtrevor" should be the first app in your installed apps list because it overrides editable.js.
-If you have your custom theme app then unfortunate you need to merge your app with sirtrevor app.
+If you have your custom theme app then  you need to merge your app with sirtrevor app.

 Configuration